zFoxic/pyuno/README.md

-# pyuno
+# Pyuno
-My first projects, making an UNO Game in Python.
+My first project, making an UNO Game in Python.